When two worlds collide: exploring the overlaps and interconnectedness between Platforms and AI

-Boundaryless and ROAI Institute are exploring the space where AI and Platforms overlap, since we believe that there are several areas where we can impact, and provide the ecosystem with many valuable elements, such as:
+Boundaryless and ROAI Institute are exploring the space where AI and Platforms overlap (see here the partnership page), since we believe that there are several areas where we can impact, and provide the ecosystem with many valuable elements, such as:

 - Helping company leaders to develop AI fluency and intuition

 - Helping organizations to address the complexity of adopting AI in their processes

 - Providing rules, patterns, best practices on how to involve and interconnect experts, resources, other AI platforms

 - Explicit the transformative impacts of AI solutions on platforms and value chains (i.e. new Platform Plays, focused on the impact of AI)

 - Describe the domain models to be considered in the various declinations of AI solutions

 - Explore the impacts of large-scale adoption of AI